Ibotta/atomic_cache/README.md

 ## Releasing

 Releases are automatically handled via the Travis CI build.
-When a version greater than the version published on rubygems.org is pushed to the `master` branch, Travis will:
+When a version greater than the version published on rubygems.org is pushed to the `main` branch, Travis will:

 - re-generate the CHANGELOG file
 - tag the release with GitHub